Maxsy/emoji-deets/README.md

-# Welcome to Emojii Deets! 🪡
+# Welcome to Emoji Deets! 🪡

-This package is used to get details of an emojii.
+This package is used to get details of an emoji.

 ## Installation
 To install this package, run the following command:

 ```
-npm install emojii-deets
+npm install emoji-deets
 ```
 ## Usage
 To use this package in your code, you can import it like this:

 ```
-import emojiiCheck from 'emojii-deets'
+import emojiCheck from 'emoji-deets'
 ```
 You can then use the package's functions like this:

 ```
-emojiiCheck('🚀')
+emojiCheck('🚀')
 /* returns
     {
-        emojii: '🚀',
+        emoji: '🚀',
         unicodeEndpoint: '0x1f680',
         occurences: 40,
         position: